markpatton/pass-uber-interleaved/pass-core/README.md

 The [metadata schema service](pass-core-metadataschema-service/README.md) provides JSON schemas intended to describe PASS submission metadata

+# Metadata Schema service

+The [metadata schema service](pass-core-metadataschema-service/README.md) provides JSON schemas intended to describe PASS submission metadata

 # JSON API

 JSON API is deployed at `/data`.
-All of our data model is available, just divided into attributes and relationshiops.
+All of our data model is available, just divided into attributes and relationships.
 Note that identifiers are now integers, not URIs.
-See https://elide.io/pages/guide/v6/10-jsonapi.html for information on how Elide provides support for filtering and and sorting.
+See https://elide.io/pages/guide/v6/10-jsonapi.html for information on how Elide provides support for filtering and sorting.

 ## Creating a RepositoryCopy